 CALL FOR PRESENTATIONS

 - You do not have to be registered for the conference in order to have your proposal reviewed.
-If you are selected to present, you must register at one of the published registration rates.
+However, if you are selected to present, you must register at one of the published registration rates.

 - Discuss efforts to create inclusive higher education environments, programs, and curriculum; improve campus racial and ethnic relations; and/or expand opportunities for educational access and success by culturally diverse, traditionally underrepresented populations.
 These efforts may be specific or comprehensive in scope and either at a stage of development or be fully operational, developed, and advanced.

 - Provide important insights, points-of-view, skills, tools, and strategies that stress action, solutions, implementation, and practical applications.

 - Highlight exemplary actions, programs, approaches, and models.

 - Facilitate constructive dialogue, interaction, understanding and action around significant issues or within/between significant conference constituencies, i.e. racial/ethnic groups, students, faculty, affirmative action officers, student life personnel or other occupational classifications, early and/or advanced professionals, various geographical regions, and different types of higher education institutions.